DragonTsai/Q-Variance-challenge/README.md

 Q: Is q-variance related to the implied volatility smile?

-A: Yes, but it is not the same thing because q-variance applies to realized volatility.
+A: Yes, however it is not the same thing because q-variance applies to realized volatility.
+But if you want to model implied volatility, a first step is to understand realized volatility.

 Q: Is q-variance related to the price-change distribution over a period?

 A: Yes, it implies that price-change follows the q-distribution which is a particular time-invariant, Poisson-weighted sum of Gaussians.

+Q: As seen in the figure above, the data clearly follows a parabola with a small offset so there is no way to beat the quantum model, whose only parameters are the minimum volatility and an offset, so what is the point in trying?

+A: The quantum model predicts variance and the price-change distribution, but does not provide a time series of daily prices.
+If a classical model can do that, and still produce the quadratic shape, then that will be very useful.
+We will therefore also give an honorable mention to any classical entry which can come close to matching the quantum model even if it involves extra parameters.

 Q: Can I use AI for the challenge?